-Now, as far as the world is concerned, as God looks at, v 13: "You are the salt of the earth... [then He gives a little responsibility to us.] ...but if the salt has become tasteless, with what shall it be salted?....
-[What is the earth worth?
-What are the people on the earth worth?-without the very few who truly believe in God.] ...For it no longer has any strength, but is to be thrown out and to be trampled upon by men.
-You are the light of the world....
-[Jesus is the light of the World, but we also are to be the light of the world
+Verse 13: "You are the salt of the earth... [then He gives a little responsibility to us] ...but if the salt has become tasteless, with what shall it be salted?...."

+- What is the earth worth? - What are the people on the earth worth?

+without the very few who truly believe in God!

+"...For it no longer has any strength, but is to be thrown out and to be trampled upon by men.
+You are the light of the world...." (vs 13-14).

+Jesus is the Light of the World, but we also are to be the light of the world:
-- in what we preach

-- in what we teach
+- in what we preach - in what we teach

 - how our lives are

 - how we conduct our lives

 - how we stand for God

 - how we stand for the Truth

--all of those things.]
-(And He said): ...
-A city that is set on a mountain cannot be hid.
+"...A city that is set on a mountain cannot be hid.
 Neither do they light a lamp and put it under a bushel basket, but on the lamp-stand; and it shines for all who are in the house.
-In the same way also, you are to let your light shine before men, so that they may see your good works, and may glorify your Father Who is in heaven" (vs 13-16).
+In the same way also, you are to let your light shine before men, so that they may see your good works, and may glorify your Father Who is in heaven" (vs 14-16).

-So here are the basic things that Jesus began to teach concerning how to enter into the Kingdom of Heaven.
+So here are the basic things that Jesus began to teach concerning how to enter into the Kingdom of Heaven!

-We'll continue tomorrow with this same theme about the Kingdom of God in the Gospels.
+We'll continue tomorrow with this same theme about the Kingdom of God in the Gospels!